GP-Stanley/tech264-docker-kubernetes/docker.md.md

 Docker version 27.2.0, build 3ab4256
 ```

-* It will ask to restard your desktop.
+* It will ask to restart your desktop.

 ![alt text](./dk-images/restart.png)